EVYC/2025

 Welcome aboard, I’m Ryan.
 I’ll be your captain!

 I’ve lived in Vancouver nearly my entire life.
 I grew up in East Van, and I live here today.
-Ever since I was young I knew I had a problem with impulse control.
+Ever since I was young I knew I had a problem with focus and impulse control.
 This led to my problems with various addictions.
-I had crippling social anxiety, and by my teens I was experimenting with drugs and alcohol.
+I had developed crippling social anxiety, and by my teens, I was experimenting with drugs and alcohol.
 Weed calmed my overactive mind and unlocked my artistic creativity, and alcohol gave me extrovert superpowers.
-THIS LED TO trying MANY DIFFERENT SUBSTANCES throughout my youth.
-I quickly realized that I wasn’t like most other people, and I often took things way too far AND DIDN’T Know when to stop.
-I really enjoyed the party!
+This led me to trying many different substances throughout my youth.
+I quickly realized that I wasn’t like most other people, and I often took things way too far without knowing how to stop…

 I started my recovery journey in my early 40’s, after trying to cut down on my own for years.
 I’m still not sure if I am ready for complete sobriety, but I know how dangerous the path I was on is.
-Even after extensive work, I still struggle sometimes, but I’ve learned and grown so much.
+Even after extensive work, I still struggle with mental health sometimes, but I’ve learnt so many tools and have grown so much.
 It’s progress, not perfection.
 Much like sailing, recovery is a slow journey, and I will be on this course for the rest of my life.

 Welcome aboard!